Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Test 9.
 Docker environment.
 Default Configuration.
 Forwarding 10,000 1k events per second

-To be able to forward more than 5,000 events we reserved c5d.xlarge instance for this test, to make sure that we will not be affected by the performance of gp2 EBS volume.
+To be able to forward more than 5,000 events, we reserved a c5d.xlarge instance for this test, to make sure that we would not be affected by the performance of the gp2 EBS volume.

-We have changed a configuration of collector and increased the number of Splunk threads to 5.
+We changed the configuration of Collectord and increased the number of Splunk threads to 5.
 In our tests, we see that one Splunk Client with the default configurations (SSL, Gzip compression, 768K batch size) can forward about 5,000 events.
 We recommend increasing this value if you have more than 4,000 events per second.

 --env "COLLECTOR__SPLUNK_THREADS=output.splunk__threads=5"

 Doing that allowed us to forward 10,000 events per second.
-Comparing to test 3 we are using 60% of a single core.
-The memory usage grew to 400Mb because of the dedicated threads (and buffers allocated for them).
+Compared to test 3 we are using 60% of a single core.
+The memory usage grew to 400MB because of the dedicated threads (and buffers allocated for them).

 Test results

-With this amount of events dockerd uses around 25% of a single core CPU.
-Splunk process used 80% of a single core CPU on its host.
+An important detail is that with this amount of events dockerd CPU uses around 25% of a single core.
+The Splunk process used 80% of a single core CPU on its host.

 Test results